IBM-Cloud/terraform-provider-ibm/website/docs/d/database_backups.html.markdown

 # ibm_database_backups

 Provides a read-only data source for Backups.
+Supports both Classic and Gen2 (Independent Backup) instances.
 You can then reference the fields of the data source in other resources within the same configuration using interpolation syntax.

 ## Example Usage